Components¶

 Configure tracking mode(s).
 A component can use one or more of these independently:

 TBO Critical – For parts with a Time Between Overhaul limit (engines, propellers).
 Set the TBO Hours and current Hours Since Overhaul.
+When TBO Tracking is enabled, an optional Maintained On-Condition checkbox appears (see below).

 Inspection Critical – For parts requiring periodic inspections.
 Tracked via the Inspections system.